MicrosoftDocs/mixed-reality/mrtk-unity/mrtk3-core/packages/core/subsystems/phraserecognitionsubsystem.md

 # Core Subsystem: PhraseRecognitionSubsystem | MRTK3

 > [!NOTE]
-> For general information on subsystems in MRTK3, please see [here](../../../../mrtk3-overview/architecture/subsystems.md).
+> For general information on subsystems in MRTK3, see [here](../../../../mrtk3-overview/architecture/subsystems.md).

 The Core Definitions package ships `PhraseRecognitionSubsystem`, a base implementation of `MRTKSubsystem` and `IPhraseRecognitionSubsystem` that serves  as the base of subsystems responsible for keyword/phrase recognition in MRTK3.
-Concrete implementation shipped as part of MRTK such as `WindowsPhraseRecognitionSubsystem`, as well as other potential phrase recognition subsystems you might build, should all be based on this class.
+Concrete implementation shipped as part of MRTK such as `WindowsPhraseRecognitionSubsystem` and other potential phrase recognition subsystems you might build should all be based on this class.
 Subsystems inheriting from `PhraseRecognitionSubsystem` can work with `SpeechInteractor` to trigger select events on `StatefulInteractable`s based on the settings of the interactables.
 The inherited subclasses will also allow the registration of arbitrary `UnityAction`s to a keyword of your choice so that the action will be invoked when such word is said.

-Please refer to the documentation of the concrete `PhraseRecognitionSubsystem` implementation you want to use for more specific information.
+For more specific information, refer to the documentation of the concrete `PhraseRecognitionSubsystem` implementation you want to use.

 ## Setup